Whey vs Plant Protein Powder: Which Is Better

 What is Whey Protein?

-Whey protein is a complete protein derived from cow’s milk.
+Whey protein is a complete protein that comes from cow’s milk.

-This liquid is then processed to become the whey protein powder many of us are familiar with.
+That liquid is then dried and turned into the protein powder many of us use as a supplement.

-It contains all nine essential amino acids, which are the building blocks of proteins that the body cannot produce on its own.
+Whey is highly valued because it contains all nine essential amino acids, the building blocks our bodies cannot make on their own.

 Health Benefits for Adults Over 30